Navid200/xDrip/docs/Nightscout/Reinstall.md

 Upload the nsconfig file the same way.
 Restore nsconfig by entering the following in the terminal.
 <mark>sudo mv -f nsconfig /etc/nsconfig</mark>

-Type menu to open the menu.
-Use Restore MongoDB from the menu to restore your backup file (of your MongoDB).

 [Restart](./Restart.md) the server.
 After restart, your Nightscout must be running with your data in it.